Dieter F. Uchtdorf: Quorum of the Twelve

 Following his return to the Quorum of the Twelve after the reorganization of the First Presidency, the church announced new assignments for Uchtdorf on January 22, 2018.
 These assignments had been noted by Nelson in the news conference where the new First Presidency was announced.
 The assignments include chairman of the church's Missionary Executive Council, chairman of the Correlation Executive Council, and being the primary contact for the church's Europe and Europe East areas.

 Political donations

 In March 2021, public records showed 23 different donations which were made under Uchtdorf's name in 2020 and 2021.
-These donations were made to the Biden campaign, Democratic candidates in the Georgia Senate race, and other democratic political funds.
+These donations were made to Joe Biden's presidential campaign, Democratic candidates in the Georgia Senate race, and other Democratic political funds.
 If made solely by Uchtdorf, this would be contrary to the LDS Church's political neutrality policies.
 Uchtdorf issued a statement noting the donations were made from a shared online family account and that having the contributions show in his name was an oversight.